‘Hold still, old boy. I’m almost done.’

 Granny turns toward the little group.
 ‘Just give me a minute.
 I will have to put Rowan back to bed.’

+Rowan is marched towards his room but he squirms free.
 ‘Where is she?
 Who are these people?
-Why didn’t she sleep in her bed?’
+Why isn’t she in bed yet?’

-She puts her grandson to bed, taking out her wand and casting a sleeping spell on him, hoping there would still be enough of her powers left to initiate the locating spell on her missing granddaughter…
+She puts her grandson to bed, taking out her wand she casts a sleeping spell on him, hoping there will still be enough of her powers left to initiate a locating spell on her missing granddaughter.

 Part II – End of Chapter 01